Mumford–Shah functional: Ambrosio–Tortorelli limit

 The non-trivial step in their deduction is the proof that, as $\epsilon\to 0$, the last two terms of the energy function (i.e. the last integral term of the energy functional) converge to the edge set integral ∫Bds.

 The energy functional E[ J,z,ε ] can be minimized by gradient descent methods, assuring the convergence to a local minimum.

 Ambrosio, Fusco, and Hutchinson, established a result to give an optimal estimate of the Hausdorff dimension of the singular set of minimizers of the Mumford-Shah energy.

 Minimization by splitting into one-dimensional problems

-The Mumford-Shah functional can be splitted it into coupled one-dimensional subproblems.
+The Mumford-Shah functional can be split into coupled one-dimensional subproblems.

 The subproblems are solved exactly by dynamic programming.